About

 This site contains

-• A curated publications page with direct HAL and BibTeX links.
+• A publications page with direct HAL and BibTeX links.

 • A projects page for ongoing work, software, and ideas.